CMSKStarMuMu/RooSideBand/README.md

 Table of contents:

-testSidebandFit -> program to test  RooBernsteinSideband pdf
-                   (fits&plots, re-compute the p-value, pulls studies...)
+* testSidebandFit       -> code to test RooBernsteinSideband models (pdf) (fits&plots, re-compute the p-value, pulls studies...).
-                   add to save it in the repository
+		           All the files with sideband models will be provided.
+		           However, if you need to save again sb models in rooworkspace wsb (in file savesb_*root), compile the code and run:

+		   			./testSidebandFit [Q2Bin] [Era]

+		           [ testSidebandFit reads file namelist-SB3DB0-[Era]-[Q2Bin]-3.lis, reads ntuples on EOS, reads file list of coefficients => ListParValues-[Era]--[Q2Bin]-*-SigmaProb.txt ]

-reaSideband     -> simple program to read&plots the bkg pdfs (angular&mass)
+* reaSideband           -> simple program to read&plots the bkg pdfs (angular&mass)

+* namelist*.lis         -> lists of command parameters for testSidebandFit [degrees of Bernstein polynomial, bins for plots...]

-namelist\*lis    -> list of parameters for bkg models (to be read by testSidebandFit)
+* ListParValues*.txt    -> lists of coefficients for bkg models (read by testSidebandFit)

-Makefile         -> compile
+* Makefile              -> compile